sanderfrenken/battledom-site/content/presskit/index.md

 ## Downloads

-Download all images from zips here:
+Download all shown images and more from zips here:

 [part 1 here](images/presskit_part_1.zip)